datascijedi/website/CONTRIBUTING.md

 <p><img src="https://img.shields.io/badge/Quarto-v1.8.25-green" alt="quarto-version"/></p>

 We welcome and value contributions from everyone.
 Contributions can include adding website content, making or suggesting a fix, or developing new website features.
-The main dependency for development is [Quarto](https://quarto.org/), and you can find the current verison in use at the top of this file.
+The main dependency for development is [Quarto](https://quarto.org/), and you can find the current version in use at the top of this file.
 Hope to see you around!

 ## Table of Contents